ubports/docs.ubports.com/sdk/apps/qml/QtSensors/Qt Sensors - ShakeIt QML Example.rst

     import QtSensors 5.0

-Add a `SensorGesture </sdk/apps/qml/QtSensors/SensorGesture/>`__ QML type.
+Add a :ref:`SensorGesture <sdk_qtsensors_sensorgesture>` QML type.

 .. code:: qml

         SensorGesture {

-In the `SensorGesture </sdk/apps/qml/QtSensors/SensorGesture/>`__ type, specify which gesture to be used.
+In the :ref:`SensorGesture <sdk_qtsensors_sensorgesture>` type, specify
+which gesture to be used.
 Note that this can be a comma separated list.
 Here we are only interested in one gesture recognizer.

 .. code:: qml